We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Yes, people can perform STI tests on themselves.
 Several companies offer at-home test kits with detailed instructions.

-At-home STI testing is a convenient and private way to screen for these infections.
-There are several companies that offer lower-cost STI testing online.
+At-home sexually transmitted infection (STI) testing is a convenient and private way to screen for these infections.
+Several companies offer lower cost STI testing online.

-People can also use local resources to find free or low-cost testing.
-Planned Parenthood, local community centers, and student centers may offer subsidized testing for people on lower incomes.
+People can also use local resources to find free or low cost testing.
+Planned Parenthood, local community centers, and student centers may offer subsidized testing for those in lower income households.